 Key Rotation and Key Management

 WekaFS supports any key management system (KMS) that is compliant with KMIP (the Key Management Interoperability Protocol) 1.2 and above, as well as Hashicorp Vault proprietary API.
-Cluster keys are rotated by the KMS, file system keys can be rotated via the KMS and re-encrypted with the new KMS master key, and file keys can be rotated by copying the file.
+Cluster keys are rotated by the KMS, file system keys can be rotated via the KMS and re- encrypted with the new KMS master key, and file keys can be rotated by copying the file.

 File data on the object store is also encrypted.
 When uploading a snap-to-object to the object store, among other file system parameters, the file system key is included and encrypted with a special “backup-specific” cluster key that is available via the KMS and is used for all snap-to-object backups and restores.
 When WekaFS pushes a snapshot to an object store, the data is fully protected and can be authenticated only through the KMS system.

-Auto Scaling Groups
+Cloud Auto Scaling

 Flexible Deployment Options (On-Premises and Cloud)

-Starting at only six servers, Weka can scale to many thousands of servers.
-As infrastructure matures, Weka enables expanding the cluster with new servers, then retiring older generation servers, thus enabling lifecycle management of hardware refresh without the need to perform complete lift-and-shift data migration to different storage.
+Starting at only six servers, WEKA can scale to many thousands of servers.
+As infrastructure matures, WEKA enables expanding the cluster with new servers, then retiring older generation servers, thus enabling lifecycle management of hardware refresh without the need to perform complete lift-and-shift data migration to different storage.

-FIG. 9: Industry-Leading Flexibility to Support Your Operating Environment
+Figure 9: Industry-Leading Flexibility to Support Your Operating Environment

-In a converged deployment (FIG. 10), Weka is integrated into standard AMD or Intel x86-based application servers, or public cloud instances.
+In a converged deployment (Figure 10), WEKA is integrated into standard AMD or Intel x86-based application servers, or public cloud instances.
 Combining storage and compute resources with applications and data into a single building block delivers a highly optimized data center solution across a mix of workloads.
 This deployment model provides the ability to create integrated application-based solutions with better economics, by eliminating the need for external storage, reducing hardware footprint and power while boosting performance, availability, and capacity.
 WekaFS carves out storage resources and only utilizes the resources in its container, with the remaining resources available to the applications.
 This deployment model is popular for clusters of GPU servers which have local NVMe devices.

-FIG. 10: WekaFS in Converged Mode with Compute and Storage on the Same Infrastructure
+Figure 10: WekaFS in Converged Mode with Compute and Storage on the Same Infrastructure

 Dedicated Storage Server

-FIG 11: Dedicated Storage Server with Separate Compute and Storage Infrastructure
+Figure 11: Dedicated Storage Server with Separate Compute and Storage Infrastructure

-FIG. 12: WekaFS in the AWS Public Cloud
+Figure 12: WekaFS in the AWS Public Cloud

 WekaFS Performance Proof Points

 Until now, IT organizations could only achieve their performance goals for file-based applications by running them on a local file system— also known as Direct Attach Storage (DAS) — or provisioning them over an All-Flash Array (AFA) volume.
 If shared access to the data set is required by multiple clients, performance is severely compromised because of the performance limitations of Linux NFS or Windows SMB.
-Weka delivers important performance benefits over this approach.
+WEKA delivers important performance benefits over this approach.
 Our shared POSIX-compliant file system leverages an innovative protocol to deliver file-based semantics that have all the local caching advantages of direct-attach storage and the shareability advantages of NFS or SMB.
-As a result, Weka allows you to run any workload on a networked shared file system with as much or more performance than DAS can offer.
-This, coupled with extremely low latency 4K I/O operations to the application, make the need to use complex AFA volumes for a local file system obsolete.
-The following chart (FIG. 13) outlines the actual performance of WekaFS in a production environment with 100Gbit networking, versus All-flash NAS and direct-attached local storage.
+As a result, WEKA allows you to run any workload on a networked shared file system with as much or more performance than DAS can offer.
+This, coupled with extremely low latency 4K I/O operations to the application, make the need to use AFA volumes for a local file system obsolete.
+The following chart (Figure 13) outlines the actual performance of WekaFS in a production environment with 100Gbit networking, versus All-flash NAS and direct-attached local storage.
 WekaFS was 3x faster than local storage and 10x faster than NFS-based all-flash NAS.
 Doubling the network bandwidth to 200Gbit would result in 2x the client throughput, delivering 6x improvement in local file system performance and 20x the performance of NFS.